tomudding/contain-everything/README.md

 ## How do I enable \*Popular Company's Website(s)\* Container?

-This add-on is currently in development and can therefore not be installed from AMO.
-If you would like to use it you can download this repository as a `zip`-file and load that into Firefox.
+This add-on is currently in development and can therefore not be installed from [addons.mozilla.org](https://addons.mozilla.org) (AMO).
+If you would like to use it, you can download this repository as a `zip`-file and load that into Firefox.

 ## How does this affect \*Popular Company's website(s)\* features?